omkar-shelke25/cka-killercoda/calico-setup/step1.md

 2. **Configure Calico to use the existing Pod CIDR of the cluster**
    - Create an Installation custom resource to configure Calico
-   -
-   - Ensure Calico uses this CIDR for pod networking
+   - Ensure Calico uses this CIDR for pod networking.

 3. **Verify that:**
    - Calico system components are running successfully